aimas-upb/social-robotics-lifecycle-ai/README.md

 ```
 config
 ```
 opens up a menu to relocate a chosen person to a different room.
+You need to also move the person mesh in Gazebo to correspond with the change.
 Note that **at most one person should be present in each room**.

 ```
 #no preemtpion